 We're recognized for our efforts

-Last year, we were honored to receive many awards for being a company that values diversity and inclusion:
+Over the last few years, we were honored to receive many awards for being a company that values diversity and inclusion:

 Best Workplaces for Diversity – Great Place to Work (2018)

 Best Workplaces for Women – Great Place to Work (2019 & 2018)